 You may wonder why you would take the time to make honey powder when you could just use honey in its liquid form.
 Well, powdering the honey makes it more versatile.
 The liquid form does not work well as a direct substitute for sugar in many recipes.
 The added moisture can change the chemistry of a recipe, such as one for cake or cookies, making the finished product turn out horrible or disappointing.

 With powdered honey, you get the dryness of sugar, so there isn’t the concern of introducing more moisture.

-However, another perk of using this powder is that it adds moisture that is beneficial, once it has been mixed in.
-Your baked goods will stay fresh and moist far longer.
+However, another perk of using this powder is that it adds beneficial moisture, once it has been mixed in.
+Your baked goods will stay fresh and moist for longer.
 It can even be a solution to a cake that usually turns out dry.
-Bake goods usually last longer due to the added moisture because they won't get hard from drying out.
+Baked goods usually last longer due to the added moisture because they won’t get hard from drying out.

 It is also easier to work with.
-Let's face it.
+Let’s face it.
 Liquid honey can be a sticky mess.
-It's a struggle to get it from a bottle to the measuring cup, and then getting it out of the measuring cup is another headache.
-Not to mention how awful the clean up is.
+It’s a struggle to get it from a bottle to the measuring cup, and then getting it out of the measuring cup is another headache.
+Not to mention how awful the clean-up is.
 All of that hassle disappears when you powder it.
-One note, though, to avoid a mess, don't put powdered honey in measuring cups that are wet.
+One note, though, to avoid a mess, don’t put powdered honey in measuring wet cups.
 All utensils should be completely dry to avoid rehydrating the powder until it is mixed into whatever you are making.

 Beyond the physical reasons for using honey, it also is better for you.
 Honey has nutrients in it.
 Sugar does not.
 So, honey is a healthier choice, even though it does still have an impact on your blood sugar.
 It is best in moderation but is always a better choice over cane sugar when you are trying to be health-conscious.